rbertolusso/intubate/README.md

 *intubate*, as of 2016/08/08, seems to be used related to the medical procedure, perhaps also by the oil pipeline industry (at least "entubar" in Spanish is more general than the medical procedure), but not for software related projects.
-Of course, if `intubate` succeeds, I hope the number of intubated people will not increase.

 I intend to use "intubate", "<||>", "intuBorder", "intubOrder(s)", "intuBag(s)", and other derivations starting with "intu", in relation to the use and promotion of